Charm Physics at the Super $\tau$-Charm Factory: Charmed baryon

-Various theoretical approaches to weak decays of heavy baryons have been investigated, including the current algebra approach, factorization scheme, pole model, relativistic quark model, quark diagram scheme and SU(3) flavor symmetry.
-In general, the predicted decay rates by most of the models except current algebra are below experimental measurements.
-Moreover, the decay asymmetries of the two-body hadronic weak decays of charmed baryons can be investigated, which are defined as $\alpha\equiv\frac{2{\rm Re}(s^* p)}{|s|^2+|p|^2}$.
-Here $s$ and $p$ stand for the parity-violating $s$-wave and parity-conserving $p$-wave amplitudes in the decay, respectively.
-The pole model, the covariant quark model and its variant all predict a positive decay asymmetry $\alpha$ for both $\Lambda_c^+\to \Sigma^+\pi^0$ and $\Sigma^0\pi^+$, while it is measured to be $-0.45\pm0.31\pm0.06$ for $\Sigma^+\pi^0$ by CLEO \cite{CLEO:alpha}.
-In contrast, current algebra always leads to a negative decay asymmetry for aforementioned two modes: $-0.49$ in Ref.~\cite{CT93}, $-0.31$ in Ref.~\cite{Verma98}, $-0.76$ in Ref.~\cite{Zen:1993} and $-0.47$ in Ref.~\cite{Datta}.
-The issue with the sign of $\alpha_{\Sigma^+\pi^0}$ was finally resolved by BESIII.
-The decay asymmetry parameters of $\Lambda_c^+\to \Lambda\pi^+,\Sigma^0\pi^+,\Sigma^+\pi^0$ and $pK_S$ were recently measured by BESIII~\cite{BES:deasy}, for example, $\alpha_{\Sigma^+\pi^0}=-0.57\pm0.12$ was obtained.
-Hence, the negative sign of $\alpha_{\Sigma^+\pi^0}$ measured by CLEO is confirmed by BESIII.
-0.15cm \underline{$\Xi_c$ and $\Omega_c$ decays} 0.2cm The absolute branching fractions of $\Xi_c^0\to \Xi^-\pi^+$ and $\Xi_c^+\to \Xi^-\pi^+\pi^+$ were recently measured by Belle \cite{Belle:Xic0,Belle:Xic+} to be
+Various theoretical approaches to the weak decay of heavy baryons have been explored, including the current algebra method, factorization approach, pole model, relativistic quark models, quark diagram scheme, and SU(3) flavor symmetry.
+Generally, apart from the current algebra, most of these models predict decay rates that are lower than the experimental results.
+Furthermore, decay asymmetries in two-body hadronic weak decays of charmed baryons are of interest.
+These asymmetries are defined as $\alpha\equiv\frac{2{\rm Re}(s^* p)}{|s|^2+|p|^2}$, where $s$ and $p$ represent the parity-violating $s$-wave and parity-conserving $p$-wave amplitudes during decay, respectively.
+The covariant quark model and its variants, as well as the pole model, predicted a positive decay asymmetry $\alpha$ for both $\Lambda_c^+\to \Sigma^+\pi^0$ and $\Lambda_c^+\to \Sigma^0\pi^+$, whereas CLEO \cite{CLEO:alpha} measured the value for $\Sigma^+\pi^0$ as $-0.45 \pm 0.31 \pm 0.06$.
+In contrast, the current algebraic approach consistently predicted a negative decay asymmetry for these modes, with values ranging from $-0.49$ to $-0.76$~\cite{CT93,Verma98,Zen:1993,Datta}.
+The sign of $\alpha_{\Sigma^+\pi^0}$ was finally confirmed by BESIII, which measured $\alpha_{\Sigma^+\pi^0}=-0.57 \pm 0.12$ \cite{BES:deasy}, thereby verifying the earlier CLEO result.